biglocalnews/warn-scraper/README.md

 pipenv install
 ```

-### Dev CLI usage
+### CLI experimentation

-The WARN command-line tool provides a handy way to "manually" test code changes for a given state.
+The WARN command-line interface provides a handy way to "manually" test code changes for a given state.

 However, using the CLI command **in a development context** is a bit trickier compared to normal usage, due to the nature of how we've ["packaged"](https://packaging.python.org/tutorials/packaging-projects/) this project as an installable library and command-line tool.